ARCTraining/hpc2-software/book/course/theory.md

 ### Containers

-Containers are an Operating System level virtualisation that provides isolated instances.
+Containers are an operating system level virtualisation that provides isolated instances.
 They utilise the host operating system's kernel and provide access to (usually a limited set of) hardware resources (memory, CPU, storage, input devices).

 Containers have less overhead (often no noticeable performance loss) due to not needing to emulate any hardware, are more flexible and require less storage and configuration.

-ARC3 and ARC4 support Singularity and Apptainer (the new successor to Singularity) container tools.
-They support the import and running of Docker containers.
+ARC3 and ARC4 support [Singularity](https://en.wikipedia.org/wiki/Singularity_(software)) and [Apptainer](https://apptainer.org/) (the new successor to Singularity) container tools.
+They support the import and running of [Docker](https://www.docker.com/) containers.

 ### Virtual Environments

 Virtual Environments are environments for managing isolated sets of user software (tools and libraries).
-These are usually managed by a tool such as Anaconda or virtualenv.
+These are usually managed by a tool such as `conda` or `virtualenv`.

-Each environemt created can have its own set of software and when combined with package management can specify specific (or minimum or maximum) versions of some (or all) applications and libraries.
+Each environment created can have its own set of software and when combined with package management can specify specific (or minimum or maximum) versions of some (or all) applications and libraries.

-ARC3 and ARC4 provides Anaconda as the primary tool for managing environments, although others (such as virtualenv for Python) are available or installable.
+ARC3 and ARC4 provides the Anaconda module (that contains `conda` as the primary tool for managing environments, although others (such as virtualenv for Python) are available or installable.

 ### Further reading